-Chiropractic You pay Manipulation of the spine and extremities PPO: 15% of the Plan allowance Related procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Alternative treatments The Plan has no benefit for this type of care.
-All charges Note: Benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 10.
-Not covered: All charges Naturopathic services • Acupuncture Educational classes and programs Coverage is limited to: Nothing up to the \$100 maximum benefit, • Smoking Cessation - Up to \$100 maximum for one program per calendar year then all charges Individual/Group counseling Over-the counter (OTC) drugs Physician office visits for Smoking Cessation PPO: \$20 copayment (No deductible) Note: Prescription drugs are covered under Prescription drug benefits, Section 5(f).
+Chiropractic You pay Manipulation of the spine and extremities PPO: 15% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Alternative treatments The Plan has no benefit for this type of care.
+All charges Note: Benefits of certain alternative treatment providers may be covered in medically underserved areas; see page 11.
+Not covered: All charges Naturopathic services • Acupuncture • Chelation therapy, except for arsenic, gold, lead or mercury poisoning and the use of desferoxamine for iron poisoning Educational classes and programs Coverage is limited to: Nothing up to the \$100 maximum benefit, • Smoking Cessation - Up to \$100 maximum per person per calendar year then all charges Individual/Group counseling Over-the counter (OTC) drugs Physician office visits for Smoking Cessation PPO: \$20 copayment (No deductible) Note: Prescription drugs are covered under Prescription drug benefits, Section 5(f).
 Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount